 Keystone’s scope included engineering and design services for the installation of new and relocation of existing equipment, demolition/abandonment, piping, civil/structural, and instrumentation and electrical design.

 To support facilities associated with the Centralized Storage, Keystone provided project management, engineering, and design FEED services.
 The scope included the installation of temporary storage and stabilization capabilities for the Eagle Ford Region to act as a surge for the Condensate Trunkline.
 Additionally, the project involved future expansion capabilities for an additional storage tank and vapor recovery to gather the flash gas.
-The stabilization capabilities were as necessary to get RVP to an acceptable level for production.
+The stabilization capabilities were necessary to get RVP to an acceptable level for sales contract.
 The design criteria associated with the scope included a design storage capacity of 30,000 BBL and a design facility average flowrate of 120,000 BOPD.

 To support an increase in the water gathering infrastructure, Keystone provided the engineering, design, and analysis necessary to increase the throughput and capacity as well as mitigate corrosion and improve control.
 The scope of work included the redesign the pump suction headers to

 accommodate 75,000 BPD of throughput, the addition of a third water transfer pump with recommendations to increase the current capacity another 50%, replacement of process header piping with internally plastic coated piping to mitigate corrosion, and the addition of two connections to the discharge pump header.

 Additionally, the scope included modifying the inlet headers from two separate pipelines with automated control valves and individual flow meters to allow for flow control into the facility as well as the modification of the existing control systems architecture to accommodate the additional valves and instrumentation.